Introduction: The Question of Control

 Layer 1 has shown: Big Tech is increasingly controlling the physical cables.
 But who determines how data is addressed through these cables?
 This happens on Layer 2.

-Moving one layer up from the physical level: While cables represent the transmission media, the logical infrastructure forms the management and addressing layer – the 'rules' of data traffic:
+Moving one layer up from the physical level: where cables are the transmission medium, the logical infrastructure forms the management and addressing layer, the 'rules' of data traffic:

 The Multistakeholder Model Under Pressure

-Nobody owns this layer – instead, the 'multistakeholder model' manages it [8]: a decentralised governance system involving technical experts, the private sector, civil society, and governments.
+Nobody owns this layer.
+Instead, it is run by the 'multistakeholder model' [8]: a decentralised governance system involving technical experts, the private sector, civil society, and governments.

 Key Organisations:

-These historically technically oriented bodies are increasingly facing geopolitical issues.
-The debate between the open multistakeholder model and state-centralised approaches affects their institutional role.
+These historically technically focused bodies are increasingly caught up in geopolitical disputes.
+The contest between the open multistakeholder model and state-centralised approaches is reshaping their institutional role.

 Case Study: ICANN's Strategic Plan 2026-2030

-ICANN's new five-year strategic plan (in effect since 1 July 2025) is noteworthy: For the first time, a technical management organisation identifies geopolitical threats as a core action area.
+ICANN's new five-year strategic plan (in effect since 1 July 2025) is striking: for the first time, a technical management organisation names geopolitical threats as a core area of action.
 [12] [13]

 An explicit strategic goal: